SANJAYSS-SRM-26/Face-Recognition/README.md

 OpenCV: For image and video processing.
 Dlib: For face detection and recognition.
 Deep Learning: For training a custom face recognition model.

+Use my files and use it in your IDE